contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

   .. list-table:: File Details
    :header-rows: 1
+   :widths: 15 50 35

    * - Column Name
      - Description
      - Obtained
    * - Status
      - Gives the status of the given file's average if it's above or within the threshold.
 The status is indicated by a color: green for safe, red for above the threshold.
 The threshold is defined as below 3 fT.
      - Calculates the average of the signal over time and compares it to the threshold.
    * - File Name
      - It is a combination of the time and the name of the file, separated by a '-'.